Answers to some of the most common questions I get about my guitars, ordering, etc.

 I sent you an email and you never answered me.

-I answer all mail in a timely manner, almost always within 24-72 hours.
-Exceptions are those who write asking for free or deeply discounted guitars.
-I don’t answer those.
+I answer all mail in a timely manner, almost always within 24.
 If you haven’t heard back from me within 72 hours, please check your spam filter.
 If my reply isn’t there, assume I did not get your message or my reply did not get to you.
 Technology is not perfect, but I still love technology.
 You can always send me a text message at 614 348 2147.